yoyotv/Identify-singer-from-songs/README.md

 ## Acknowledgement

-1. The data is provided by Prof. [Jen-Chun Lin](https://sites.google.com/site/jenchunlin/)
+1. The data we use in this repository is provided by Prof. [Jen-Chun Lin](https://sites.google.com/site/jenchunlin/)